Destinations Italy Sardinia

 Stone villages · Nuraghi · the real Sardinia

 The mountainous interior almost no one writes about.
 Granite villages built into hillsides — Oliena, Orgosolo (the murals town), Mamoiada (the carnival masks).
 Su Gologone, the hand-painted hotel in Oliena, is the soul of it.
-Nuraghi — Bronze Age stone towers, 7,000 of them across the island, with Su Nuraxi di Barumini the UNESCO one.
-Lamb cooked underground (su porceddu), pecorino aged on the rock, Cannonau wine.
+Nuraghi — Bronze Age stone towers scattered across the island, with Su Nuraxi di Barumini the UNESCO one.
+Spit-roasted porceddu, pecorino aged on the rock, Cannonau wine.
 One night here changes the trip.
 Two nights, you start thinking about moving.

 Su GologoneNuraghiCannonau wine